-Have you ever added up how much that ‘little’ daily treat is costing you over the course of a year?
+Have you ever added up how much that ‘little’ daily treat costs you over a year?

-Buying a coffee every day is like cutting a whole in your pocket and letting your money slowly fall out of it.
+Buying a coffee daily is like cutting a hole in your pocket and letting your money slowly fall out of it.

 Really can’t get by without a morning coffee?

 Consider buying a reusable coffee cup and making yourself a cup to take with you every morning instead.